jsoonworld/kotlin-lotto/README.md

 # Feature Checklist

-- [ ] Lotto numbers must be in the range of 1 to 45.
+- [x] Lotto numbers must be in the range of 1 to 45.
-- [ ] One lotto ticket consists of 6 unique numbers.
+- [x] One lotto ticket consists of 6 unique numbers.
+- [x] Generate a bonus number that does not overlap with the main lotto numbers
 - [ ] Winning numbers consist of 6 unique numbers and 1 bonus number.
 - [ ] Prizes are awarded from 1st to 5th place, based on the number of matching numbers:
   - [ ] Prize amounts by rank: